Bachelor of Computer Science

 Overview

-Skilled data professionals are in high demand as organisations increasingly rely on skilled specialists to unlock hidden patterns in big data to provide strategic advantage in the competitive business world.
+Skilled data professionals are in high demand as organisations increasingly rely on skilled specialists to unlock hidden patterns in big data, providing a strategic advantage in the competitive business world.
 This major sequence will prepare you with knowledge and technical skills in the areas of data mining, machine learning, deep learning, software architecture and scalability, natural language processing and AI.

 Units